Cognigy/Documentation/docs/ai-copilot/getting-started.md

 ### Create an AI Copilot Config

-To create your AI Copilot Config, follow these steps:
+To create your AI Copilot Config Grid, follow these steps:

 1. Create an AI Copilot configuration by using the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
 2. Define the grid size in the `config.grid` object of the configuration by specifying the number of rows and columns.